xavidelamo/mgci-docs/docs/source/overview.rst

 from 3 different software:**

 - Step-by-Step instructions in **QGIS (with R integration)**
 - Step-by-Step instruction in **R** (plus and R-Script)

-- **SEPAL app**: Users can register and log into the SEPAL data portal where a user-friendly interface will guide technicians through a series of menu-driven steps to prepare the mountain and vegetation descriptor layers before running the MGCI calculations.
+- SEPAL app: Users can register and log into the SEPAL data portal where a user-friendly interface will guide technicians through a series of menu-driven steps to prepare the mountain and vegetation descriptor layers before running the MGCI calculations.
 Users will be given the choice to upload their own data